-Chapter 1 "The VERITAS File System Software Developer's Kit," introduces the major features and characteristics of the VxFS SDK.
+Chapter 1.
+"VERITAS File System Software Developer's Kit" on page 1 introduces the major features and characteristics of the VxFS SDK.

-Chapter 2 "File Change Log," describes the VxFS File Change Log (FCL) API, which tracks changes to files and directories in a file system.
+Chapter 2.
+"File Change Log" on page 7 describes the VxFS File Change Log (FCL) API, which tracks changes to files and directories in a file system.
 The File Change Log can be used by applications such as backup products, web crawlers, search and indexing engines, and replication software that typically scan an entire file system searching for modifications since a previous scan.

-Chapter 3 "Multi-Volume Support," describes the multi-volume support (MVS) API, which allows several volumes to be represented by a single logical object.
+Chapter 3.
+"Multi-Volume Support" on page 27 describes the multi-volume support (MVS) API, which allows several volumes to be represented by a single logical object.
 All I/O to and from an underlying logical volume is directed by way of volume sets.
 This feature can be used only in conjunction with VERITAS Volume Manager.

-Chapter 4 "Named Data Streams," describes the named data streams API, which associates multiple data streams with a file.
+Chapter 4.
+"Named Data Streams" on page 39 describes the named data streams API, which associates multiple data streams with a file.

-Chapter 5 "VxFS I/O," describes the input/ouput control (IOCTL) directives, including freezing and thawing a file system, caching advisories, and extents.
+Chapter 5.
+"VxFS I/O" on page 47 describes the input/ouput control (IOCTL) directives, including freezing and thawing a file system, caching advisories, and extents.